 Alexandra Fee, Senior Academic Advisor

-Alexandra Fee advises undergraduate students in the Accounting, Biology, Biochemistry, Business Administration, and Economics programs.
+Alexandra Fee advises undergraduate students in the Business Administration and Economics programs.

 Alexandra Fee earned a Bachelor’s of Arts in Politics from the Catholic University of America, and a Master’s of Arts in Political Science from Boston College.
 Alexandra has been working in higher education for the past six years, and enjoys helping students identify their academic goals.
 She is passionate about student success, running, and tackling her to-be-read pile.